ahmadradi11/halalcheck_LINE_bot_GAS/README.md

 ## Technology
 #### Google Apps Script
-The source code was hosted in GAS because I am familiar with it and has been used it in my work.
+The source code is hosted in GAS because I am familiar with it and has been used it in my work.

 #### Line Messenging API
   - Get the images that user upload to LINE.